axeldima10/axeldima10.github.io/content/en/me/experience.md

     description: |2-
         Responsibilities include:

-        * Perform remote troubleshooting through techniques and diagnostics and relevant questions
+        * Perform remote troubleshooting through diagnostics and relevant questions
         * Determine the best solution based on the problem and the clarifications provided by the client
         * Customer support throughout the problem resolution process